-Fiber to the home or FTTH as it is commonly referred to is the gold standard of residential internet connections.
+Fiber internet service is the gold standard of residential internet connections.

 Should You Get Fiber Optic Internet?